Skip to content

 For Tammy Hui, a volunteer with the D.C.
 Bar Pro Bono Center's Small Business Legal Assistance Program, entrepreneurship is in her blood.
 Tammy is a native of Edmonton, the capital city of the Canadian province of Alberta, where she grew up as the daughter of a general contractor father and the niece of automotive shop owners and restauranteurs.
 "That's what attracted me to business owners, that entrepreneurial spirit,” she says.
 “Folks who are willing to make huge leaps without any protection.
 I'm drawn to helping those people as best I can."

-Karen Zacharia Headshot
+Karen Zacharia headshot

 Pro Bono Week 2019: Karen Zacharia – Prioritizing Pro Bono